Dealing with cyberbullying

 The first response should be to support the target and reassure them that they have done the right thing by reporting the bullying.
 Staff should advise them how to deal with bullying appropriately, for example how to block bullies or report the users.
 They should be instructed to keep evidence of cyberbullying by taking screen prints (including times, dates, names and locations if possible) or keeping messages.
 They should be made aware of the importance of not retaliating, and ensure they know how to access support (such as in school or via places such as Childline) if required.

-The setting should then use existing pastoral systems and procedures to support the child(ren) involved and should take action as identified in the anti-bullying policy.This may involve speaking with the child's parents/carers, or supporting them to do so themselves.
+The setting should use existing pastoral systems and procedures to support the child(ren) involved and take action as identified in the anti-bullying policy; this may involve speaking with the child's parents/carers, or supporting them to do so themselves.

-If possible the setting should identify the bully; discussing the concern with them directly (with evidence where possible).
-They should take action and instigate sanctions, in accordance with the relevant policies (for example anti-bullying and behaviour).
-This is likely to include speaking directly with their parents and carers, and discussing appropriate sanctions or action to be taken .
+If possible, the setting should identify the bully; in many cases it will be someone known to the learner.
+If so, the setting should discuss the concern with them directly (with appropriate evidence if possible).
+The setting should take action and instigate sanctions, in accordance with the relevant policies (for example anti-bullying and behaviour); this is likely to include speaking directly with their parents and carers, and discussing appropriate sanctions or action to be taken both at home and in the setting.

 The setting should also consider how to change the behaviour/attitude of the bully with the use of sanctions, education, restorative justice and support etc. as appropriate.
 The incident (including action taken) should be logged and recorded in the anti-bullying and/or child protection records.

 The setting should take action to try and remove the content, and contact service providers/ Local Authority/Police where relevant.
-It should be noted that in most cases the quickest way to have content removed is for the person who posted it to remove it; some service providers will only remove content which breaches the sites terms and conditions.
+It should be noted that some cases the quickest way to have content removed is for the person who posted it to remove it; some service providers will only remove content which breaches the sites terms and conditions.